HRT vs TRT: Which Hormone Therapy Is Right for You?

 HRT vs TRT: Cost Comparison

 Cost is a major factor when choosing between hormone therapy options.
-Below are approximate monthly cost ranges.
-Note that insurance coverage varies significantly and may offset some of these figures.
+Below are approximate monthly cost ranges to help you understand the financial commitment involved.
+Keep in mind that insurance coverage varies significantly between providers and plans, which may offset some of these figures.

 Risks and Side Effects: What Both Therapies Carry